How to Treat the Soil for Snail Farming [video]

 The second technique of treating the soil with hot water involves the following steps.

-• Next, using a large plastic bucket, scoop a large quantity of the boiling water and empty it directly in the snail pen.
+- Next, using a large plastic bucket, scoop a large quantity of the boiling water and empty it directly into the snail pen.

-• Close the pen after that and allow to settle for 24 hours.
+- Close the pen after that and allow it to settle for 24 hours.

-5. Bonus tip – Treat dried plantain/banana leaves before introducing them in the pen
+5. Bonus tip – Treat dried plantain/banana leaves before introducing them to the pen

 In order to prevent this from happening, follow these steps to treat the dry leaves.

-• While the water is still boiling on the fire, squeeze in some leaves into the pot.
+- While the water is still boiling on the fire, squeeze some leaves into the pot.

-• Continue to stir until the hot water touches every part of the leave and make it weak.
+- Continue to stir until the hot water touches every part of the leave and makes it weak.

-• Take the leaves to the pen area and spray it on the cover of the pen.
+- Take the leaves to the pen area and spray them on the cover of the pen.

-• After 20 – 30 minutes of spraying the leaves, clear them from the top of the pens and put inside each pen.
+- After 20 – 30 minutes of spraying the leaves, clear them from the top of the pens and put them inside each pen.

 Conclusion